 Discuss and clarify the ideas, then organize the lists by grouping similar concepts, removing duplicates, and ensuring those which remain are in scope.

-The result is a visual representation of the agreed priority items in each quadrant.
+You now have a visual representation of the group’s priorities for each quadrant.

 Generate a report on the outcomes from the RAID logging session.
 Include the priorities, actions, responsible persons and deadlines for completion.